fergalquinn77/ci_pp5_summer_fashions/README.md

 12. Run "python3 manage.py showmigrations" to check the status of the migrations
 13. Run "python3 manage.py migrate" to migrate the database
 14. Run "python3 manage.py createsuperuser" to create a super/admin user
-15. Run manage.py loaddata db.json to load the product data into the database
+15. Run manage.py loaddata categories.json to load categories first and then run manage.py loaddata clothes.json to load products into the database
 18. Start the application by running <code>python3 manage.py runserver</code>
 19. Open the application in a web browser, for example: http://127.0.0.1:8000/